-A student who has maintained the minimum cumulative GPA, and earned a passing grade in all required courses, but who has interrupted his/her course of study, or is in part time study in tracks in which a dictated full-time progression plan is in place (e.g. not applicable to RN to BSN students whose plan of study is flexible).
+A student who has maintained the minimum cumulative GPA, and earned a passing grade in all required courses, but who has interrupted his/her course of study, or is in part-time study in tracks in which a dictated full-time progression plan is in place is considered out of sequence.
+(Not applicable to RN to BSN students whose plan of study is flexible.)
 This includes:

-- Students transferring in to IUSON are out of sequence: - Permanent transfer students are out of sequence until such time as they have been placed in a permanent seat in a cohort. - Students who have withdrawn from required courses for any reason are out of sequence until the student has successfully completed the courses that he/she has withdrawn from. - Students who have opted to sit out from required courses for any reason are out of sequence until the student has successfully completed a full semester upon return.
+- Students transferring in to IUSON are out of sequence: - Permanent transfer students are out of sequence until such time as they have been placed in a permanent seat in a cohort. - Students who have withdrawn from required courses for any reason are out of sequence until the student has successfully completed the courses from which he/she has withdrawn. - Students who have opted to sit out from required courses for any reason are out of sequence until the student has successfully completed a full semester upon return.

-Note: Once an out of sequence student has been permanently placed in a new cohort in full time study, (and after one initial successful semester following the interruption or transfer) he/she is no longer out of sequence (and is in good standing).
-Part time students are always out of sequence.
+Note: Once an out of sequence student has been permanently placed in a new cohort in full time study (and after one initial successful semester following the interruption or transfer), he/she is no longer out of sequence and is in good standing.
+Part-time students are always out of sequence.

 Students who have interrupted their program of study for any reason or desiring transfer to an IUSON core school are required to submit a written request to the chairperson of the BSN C/SA Admission, Progression, and Graduation (APG) Committee.
-Students seeking reentry should make their request(received by the APG committee) by March 15 for fall semester and September 15 for spring.
-All requests for re-entry will be evaluated on the basis of the availability of resources.
-Re-entry of students who have interrupted their study for any reason is not guaranteed.
-Students who reenter must adhere to the policies and curriculum of the School of Nursing that are in effect at the time of re-entry.
-Transfer students should refer to the student transfer policies for details (H_21 Student Permanent Transfer; H_22 Student Temporary Transfer; H_23 Student Permanent Transfer from Other University).
+Students seeking reentry should make their request (received by the APG committee) by March 15 for fall semester and September 15 for spring.
+All requests for reentry will be evaluated on the basis of the availability of resources.
+Reentry of students who have interrupted their study for any reason is not guaranteed.
+Students who reenter must adhere to the policies and curriculum of the School of Nursing that are in effect at the time of reentry.
+Transfer students should refer to the student transfer policies for details (H 21 Student Permanent Transfer; H\22 Student Temporary Transfer; H\23 Student Permanent Transfer from Other University).
+IUSON Policy AFS-21